parasoft/soatest-cucumber/README.md

 present are not being set by anything in the tst file.

-   For variables that are injected from the Cucumber scenario file, you will need to define a [set action](link TBD) within your step definition that will cause a SOAtest test variable to be created and initialized with the value from the scenario.
-For variables that are created by a Data Bank tool, you will need to ensure that the column name defined by the Data Bank and the column name referenced by the following test step are the same.
+   For variables that are injected from the Cucumber scenario file, you will need to define a set action within your step definition that will cause a SOAtest test variable to be created and initialized with the value from the scenario.
+For variables that are created by a Data Bank tool, you will need to ensure that the column name defined by the Data Bank and the column name referenced by the test step that uses it are the same.

    For reference, download and open this [example](src/it/resources/com/parasoft/cucumber/soatest/parabank/parabank_stepdefs.tst)